samarkamat/hyrstgeard/games/the-sick-matron.md

 - halfing rogue (
 - half-elf sorcerer (discovered powers late in life, still trying to get the hang of it)

+### flavor:
-### flavor: potential childhood traits to choose from (could still be that way, or could have changed since then):
+(Potential childhood traits to choose from.
+Could still be that way, or could have changed since childhood):
-- used to be the bully
+- was the bully
 - was the class clown
 - was the untalented
 - was the cool kid
-- was the wierdo
+- was the emo

 ## tldr